h6y3/todoist-ruby/README.md

 ## Version History
+* 0.2.5: Fix for Extra params aren't sent when creating a item when using the misc add_item method.
+(Thank you to @juliend2)
 * 0.2.4: Numerous bug fixes to address v7 to v8 changes that go beyond just an endpoint change.
 Passing all specs.
 * 0.2.3: Updated to v8 endpoints
 * 0.2.2: For some code paths, it seems OpenSSL does not get loaded.
 Added require 'openssl' to network helper